1539 N. China Lake Boulevard,

 There were high hopes for the city of Ridgecrest at this time as the Navy had just announced that it was going to make the China Lake base permanent, which would greatly increase the population.

-In February of 1957 the building was remodeled, redesigned and renamed to become the Ridge Theatre.
+On January 10, 1957 the building was remodeled, redesigned to the plans of architects Draver Wilson & Clarence J. Smale and renamed to become the Ridge Theatre.
 High-desert-memories.com, a local web site, says it was remodeled two times and has posted three different views of the theater spanning the years.
 (For the history buff, High Desert Memories has dozens of other historic photos and stories of Ridgecrest).